protocol/nft-website/docs/tutorial/avax-nft.md

 ### Create a keystore user and add test fund

-Create a keystore user and store the credential on the target node (here, the node running on port 3650).
-Send a request to this API endpoint:
+In order to get some test fund in AVAX, we have to create a keystore user using a username and password on the target node (here, it's the node running on port 3650).
+With your own username and password, send a request to this endpoint:

 ```shell
 curl -X POST --data '{